typescript-rtti/typescript-rtti/README.md

 - Emits metadata for all syntactic elements (classes, methods, properties, functions) parsed by Typescript
 - Concise and terse metadata format saves space
 - Metadata format supports forward referencing via type resolvers
+- Supports reflecting on intrinsic inferred return types (ie Number, String, etc) in addition to directly specified types
 - Supports visibility (public, private), abstract, readonly, optional and more
 - Comprehensive and well tested implementation
 - Supports all targets (ES5 through ES2020)
 - Supports both ES modules and CommonJS
 - Works in the browser, Node.js and other runtimes (Deno?)
-- Provides compatibility with existing `design:*` metadata as emitted by Typescript itself
+- Provides compatibility with existing `design:*` metadata as emitted by Typescript itself (only emitted when emitDecoratorMetadata is turned on)

 # Regarding `design:*`